WOS Online

 In late 2020, the Board approved another forward move, deciding to begin recording and posting the meetings online if speakers gave permission to do so.
 The recordings are now available on our new YouTube channel and will be there permanently, allowing all to see the presentations at their convenience.

-Beginning in March 2021, to honor membership in WOS and thank those who support the organization, a direct link will be sent to the membership upon the availability of each new recorded program.
+To honor membership in WOS and thank those who support the organization, a direct link is sent to the membership upon the availability of each new recorded program.

 You can see the available recordings at: